florian-f/cordova-elements-demo/README.md

 # Cordova Elements Demo

 This is a very simple demo of [cordova-elements](https://github.com/florian-f/cordova-elements).
 The Polymer app was created with the [Yeoman Generator for Polymer projects](https://github.com/yeoman/generator-polymer).
-The Cordova app was created by running `cordova create cordova-app`.

-If you want to try and build the app yourself you first need to
+If you want to build and run the app yourself on a device/ emulator you first need to

+* create a cordova project `cordova create cordova-app`.
+* go to the project directory: `cd cordova-app/`
-* add the android platform: in `cordova-app/`, run `cordova platform add android`.
+* add the android platform:  run `cordova platform add android`.
-* add the plugins: in `cordova-app/`, run `cordova plugin add cordova-plugin-device`, `cordova plugin add cordova-plugin-network-information` and `cordova plugin add cordova-plugin-device-motion`.
+* add the plugins: run `cordova plugin add cordova-plugin-device`, `cordova plugin add cordova-plugin-network-information` and `cordova plugin add cordova-plugin-device-motion`.

 Then, to build and run the app:

+* `node install`
+* `bower install`
 * run `gulp`
 * delete this file: `rm dist/bower_components/web-animations-js/web-animations.min.js*.gz`
 * empty cordova's www directory `rm -r cordova-app/www/*`